mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/creating.md

 ### Selector Content Scripts ###

-The **selector** page mod can be switched on and off using a message from the main add-on code.
-It is initially inactive.
+The selector page mod can be switched on and off using a message from the main add-on code.
+It is initially off.

 It listens for [mouseenter](http://api.jquery.com/mouseenter/) events.
 When a mouseenter event is triggered the selector checks whether the element is eligible for annotation.
 An event is eligible if it, or one of its ancestors in the DOM tree, has an ID attribute.
-The idea is to make it more likely that the annotator will be able to identify annotated elements correctly later on.
+The idea here is to make it more likely that the annotator will be able to identify annotated elements correctly later on.

 If the page element is eligible for annotation, then the selector highlights that element and binds a click handler to it.
-The click handler sends a message called 'show' back to the main add-on code.
-The 'show' message contains: the URL for the page, the ID attribute value, and the content of the page element.
+The click handler sends a message called `show` back to the main add-on code.
+The `show` message contains: the URL for the page, the ID attribute value, and the content of the page element.

-Finally, the selector listens for the window's `unload` event and sends the main add-on code a message called 'detach' when unload occurs.
+Finally, the selector listens for the window's `unload` event and sends the main add-on code a message called `detach` when unload occurs.
 This is so the main add-on can remove the worker associated with this page (eventually, `page-mod` should have its own `unload` event, but this is the workaround for the present).